traefik/traefik-helm-chart/TESTING.md

 - Static tests are about linting the YAML files, shell scripts and Helm elements.
 It is also a set of verifications around versions, names, etc.
 - Static tests are fast to run, hence it must be run for each commit and pull requests and are considered blocking when failing.
-- Static test suite is run by inovking the make target `lint`: `make lint`.
+- Static test suite is run by invoking the make target `lint`: `make lint`.
 It is run by default on the CI.

 The static test suite is implemented with the tool [`ct` (Chart Testing)](https://github.com/helm/chart-testing):